Can You Lose Money on an Endeavour Lotteries Ticket? The Honest Financial Breakdown

 The Odds Breakdown — Calculated, Not Estimated

 Notice that the expected loss per ticket stays constant regardless of draw size — because the prize pool percentage is fixed.
 More tickets sold doesn't improve your odds per dollar spent.
 What changes is the size of the headline prize, which is what the marketing focuses on.
-The real question is whether a 1-in-200,000 chance at a $3M house is worth $25 to you personally — and that's a lifestyle question, not a financial one.
+For example, Endeavour Lotteries' Winner Stories Draw 468 offers a $3.1 million Australian prize home, but that doesn't alter your per-ticket expected value.
+The real question is whether a 1-in-200,000 chance at a major prize is worth $25 to you personally — and that's a lifestyle question, not a financial one.

 How This Compares to Other Ways Australians Spend Money